Red degeneration of uterine fibroids in pregnancy

 0 images remaining

 Two large hypointense intramural leiomyomas left to the amnion cavity.
-The more caudally located lesion is surrounded by a large rim of haemorrhage appearing bright on T1- and T2-weighted images.
+The more caudally located lesion is surrounded by a large rim of hemorrhage appearing bright on T1- and T2-weighted images.
 It contains a more recent bleeding component with T2-dephasing.
 No relation with the placenta.
 No extrauterine or intraperitoneal fluid collections.

 Fibroid in pregnancy is a relatively common complication, which aggravates pertaining to increase in size or red degeneration during pregnancy.